blynkkk/blynkkk.github.io/mobile/tabs.md

 The maximum number of tabs on iOS is 4
 The maximum number of tabs on Android is 10

-Stay tunes for an upcoming Tabs widget redesign!
+Stay tuned for an upcoming Tabs widget redesign!